The renewable energy sector is experiencing explosive growth, and solar is leading the way.

 - How do you want to be perceived by your potential customers?

-For effective solar advertising, you’ve got to speak the language of your target audience.
-Do some research to identify the following:
+For effective solar advertising, you have to speak the language of your target audience.
+Do some research to identify:

 - Who is your target audience?